Orzee777/ProjectH/README.md

 - update notes
 - create a base js file
 - use specific js files for specific pages
+- create favicon

 ## Current Issues:

-There are no current issues known at this time.
+*There are no current issues known at this time.*

 Change `itemKeypress()` to make it a higher order procedure
 - no changes have occurred for this yet

-I am unsure whether I should make the Copyright symbol © or (C) (C) works in all browsers while © does not work in Edge
+I am unsure whether I should make the Copyright symbol © or (C).
+(C) works in all browsers while © does not work in Edge